mcs383/Fungal-RefSeq-Mash-Database-Generator/README.md

 ## How to Cite

 If you use this workflow or the database it generates in your research, please cite this GitHub repository.
-This helps us track the impact of our work and justify its continued maintenance.
+This helps us track the impact of our work and justify its continued maintenance:

-You can use the following format:

-> [Smardz, M. C.], & Young, E. (2025). *Fungal RefSeq Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date fungal mash sketch databases* (Version 1.0).
+>Smardz, M. C., & Young, E. (2025). *Fungal RefSeq Mash Database Generator: An automated GitHub Actions workflow for creating up-to-date fungal mash sketch databases* (Version 1.0).
 GitHub. [[(https://github.com/mcs383/Fungal-RefSeq-Mash-Database-Generator)](https://github.com/mcs383/Fungal-RefSeq-Mash-Database-Generator)]

 ## Acknowledgments